deepak404found/devops-notes/cloud_aws.md

 - **Cost:** Additional $0.04 per GB transferred
 - **Endpoint:** `bucket-name.s3-accelerate.amazonaws.com`

+### 📌 Amazon S3 Versioning

+#### 🌐 What is Versioning?

+Versioning in S3 allows you to keep multiple versions of the same object in a bucket.

+Every time you upload an object with the same key (file name), S3 creates a new version, instead of replacing the old one.

+This helps in:

+- Protecting against accidental overwrites
+- Recovering from accidental deletions

+👉 **Analogy:** Think of it like Google Docs history → you can roll back to older versions anytime.

+#### 🔑 Key Points

+- **Disabled by default** → you must enable versioning on a bucket
+- **Once enabled, you cannot disable, only suspend**
+- Each object will have a **Version ID** (unique string)
+- You can:
+  - View old versions
+  - Restore an old version
+  - Permanently delete specific versions

+#### ⚖️ Delete Behavior with Versioning

+- **Without Versioning** → Delete = object gone
+- **With Versioning** → Delete creates a **Delete Marker** (latest version), but old versions are still in the bucket
+- You can remove the delete marker to restore the object

+#### 📝 Example Scenario

+1. Create a bucket → Enable Versioning
+2. Upload `index.html`
+   - Version ID = `1111`
+3. Upload a new file with the same name (`index.html`)
+   - Version ID = `2222`
+4. Now two versions exist → latest is served by default
+5. Accidentally delete the file → creates a delete marker
+6. Object seems gone
+7. But you can restore older version (`1111` or `2222`)

+#### 🎯 Use Cases

+- **Accidental overwrite:** Upload wrong file → roll back to previous version
+- **Accidental delete:** File deleted → remove delete marker to restore
+- **Data protection:** Keep history of changes in critical files (code, configs, logs)

+#### ⚠️ Costs

+- You pay for **all versions stored**
+- **Example:** If you upload a 5MB file 10 times, you'll pay for 50MB storage (10 versions)

 #### S3 Object Lambda
 - **What:** Transform data on-the-fly using Lambda functions
 - **Use Cases:** Image resizing, data filtering, format conversion